 In this paper we focus on 'hedonic' happiness, that is, how much one likes the life one lives.
-This is also called 'life satisfaction'.
+This is also called 'life-satisfaction' and defined as 'the overall evaluation of one's own life as-a-whole'.
+For a detailed delineation of this concept, see Veenhoven, 1984, 2015).

 Subjective satisfaction with life does not necessarily imply living up to a set of objective criteria for a good life; one can feel good while behaving inadequately.
 Take the fairy tale of 'Happy Hans', who lost his heritage to swindlers, but remained satisfied with ever less what was left to him.
 Although eudaimonic and hedonic happiness can differ in theory, empirical research typically shows strong correlations between subjective enjoyment of life and various objective indicators of human thriving (e.g. Henderson & Knight 2012).
 This correspondence fits the theory that hedonic experience serves as a biological compass for the process of adaptation; what feels good typically is good for an organism (e.g. Grinde 2002).
 Humans are no exception to this, but their ability to think allows additional orientation and helps them to identify false affective signals.